Updated August 2, 2021 to incude updated information.

 Now there is some truth to the idea that some neighborhoods are less likely to hold stellar sources intended to be used for scholarly writing.
 Since you intend to do scholarly writing, academic writing, chances are you won’t find the modern equivalent of Derrida hanging out in a chatroom debating deconstruction and why he thought there was “nothing outside the text.”
 You may have noticed that the his name here links to a Wikipedia entry, another thing most instructors say is not reliable.
 In actuality, Wikipedia has a peer review process that is more rigorous and lengthy than that of a print encyclopedia with the added benefit that it has no page limit and can update in a moment rather than waiting three to five years with an annual update volume to tide readers over.
 No, the fact that it is on the web is not why instructors say “Don’t use Wikipedia in your academic paper.”
 It is the fact that it is an encyclopedia at all.
 Encyclopedias are not used for scholarly writing, which prefers to use the most primary sources possible.
 I used it here though because I wanted you to know who he was but did not need you to have deeper knowledge.
 Derrida was not the point.

 No, the point was that Derrida did not have an Angelfire or Geocities page.
 He might have done Tumblr, but the authority would be in that it was HIM, not that it was a Tumblr page.
-Back to the using video clips thing, you can embed them into your papers since they are turned in as PDF.
-With that in mind, this YouTube of Derrida talking about fear about writing, is a really good source.
+Back to the using video clips thing, you can link them within your research paper, and with a little work, can even embed it.
+I like the compromise of having a screenshot as an image and either having a comtextual link (like I did below), the link in a caption, or the whole image can be a link, something you can do when composing a web article.
+With that in mind, this YouTube of Derrida talking about fear of writing, is a really good source.
 It is primary, meaning that it is Derrida himself literally saying things.